 Desktop street art

-I am not an artist, but I was to some degree many years ago when I drew quite regularly, did many illustrations and painted in watercolour and some in oils.
+I am not an artist, but I once was to some degree; many years ago I drew quite regularly, created illustrations for my fiction and painted in water colour and sometimes in oils.
 Later I worked as a computer graphic artist for a number of years.
-While I was mostly doing various types of corporate design and animation, I did a fair amount of experimenting artistically with the computer graphics software of the time during after work hours and lunchtimes.
+While most of my work was various types of corporate design and animation, after work hours and during lunchtimes I also experimented artistically with the computer graphics software of the time.

-One of the reasons I suspect I was drawn to street art recently and ended up creating the Melbourne Street Art 86 site, is that it reminded me a lot of the sort of work I did on early computer graphics systems (this is the late 1980s and early 90s I am talking about).
-The early systems I used were 8bit, which only allowed you 256 colours, but you could create vignettes of 10-15 colours at a time and use shapes filled with these to create an illusion of shading.
+One of the reasons I suspect I was drawn to street art and ended up creating the Melbourne Street Art 86 site, is that it reminded me a lot of the sort of work I did on early computer graphics systems (this is the late 1980s and early 90s I am talking about).
+Those early systems were 8bit, which only allowed you 256 colours, but you could create vignettes of 10-15 colours at a time and use shapes filled with these to create an illusion of shading.
 The later systems were full 24 bit or 32bit, as all paint software is these days.
-On those more sophisticated systems you had airbrush tools, which are in many ways similar to the aerosols paints most street artists use.
+On those more sophisticated systems you had airbrush tools, which are a kind of electronic version of the aerosols paints most street artists use.

 Another similarity is that the colours on a computer screen are luminous, as is the paint used in many street art peices.
 I suspect this is because some of the paint they uses is fluorescent - fluorescent paint includes particles whose molecules are 'excited by some spectrum of the suns rays and actually give off visible light.
 So when some street art looks as though it glows in sunlight, it probably actually is.

 Having spent many hours photographing and 'curating' street art on Melbourne Street Art 86, I was curious to see what happened when I tried to envisage some art of my own, using some of the 'vocabulary' of the art I have seen recently.

 I sat down at lunchtime today and freeform sketched a few ideas.
 The page is shown below.